jonathanbcsouza/P4-MusicApp/README.md

 **Donations**

-If you want to make some donations for improve this project, go to [PayPal](https://www.paypal.com/invoice/p/#PPGVDPNKFH28X84Z) website or fork this app and install in your device and access Donations Screen. :sweat_smile:
+If you want to make some donations for improve this project, go to [PayPal](https://www.paypal.com/invoice/p/#PPGVDPNKFH28X84Z) website or fork this app and install in your device and access Donations Screen.